donghyun0224/SCSC_Linux_2019/Presentation.md

 ### Debian GNU/Linux

-- Debian GNU/Linux (There are other Debian OSes that does not use Linux kernel. (e.g. Debian GNU/Hurd))
+- Debian GNU/Linux (There are other Debian OSes that does not use Linux kernel. (*e.g.*, Debian GNU/Hurd))
   - Ubuntu Linux
   Perhaps the most well-known desktop-oriented Linux.
     - Linux Mint